YagoLopez/vrview-react/README.md

 }
 ```

-- After the scene is configured, pass the configuration object as props to the component:
+- After the scene object is defined, pass it as props to the component:

 ```typescript
 <Vrview {...sceneConfig} />
 ```

 - You can also define an arbitrary function for a hotspot click event.
-In this case the click event on the hotspot has no
+In this case instead define a `newScene` object
-effect and just the function passed is executed:
+just define the `clickFn` property:

 ```javascript
 {